Vacuum entanglement probes for ultra-cold atom systems

 which is chosen so that no causal contact can be made between times $-2 T$ to $2T$, with Gaussian peaks separated by at least $2\sigma$.
 For a thorough investigation of how to distinguish causal and non-causal contributions in entanglement harvesting, see \cite{PhysRevD.104.125005}.

 For an accurate depiction of the laser-BEC interaction, a refinement of the standard harvesting analysis is required.
-This involves substituting the UDW detectors with continuous detector fields.
-These fields can be conceptualised as an infinite array of harmonic oscillator detectors, each characterised by a distinct detector gap~\cite{gooding20aa}.
+This involves replacing the UDW detectors with continuous-detector fields, to describe the laser probes used to extract entanglement from the BEC vacuum field.
+Continuous-detector fields can be conceptualised as an infinite array of harmonic oscillator detectors, each characterised by a distinct detector gap~\cite{gooding20aa}.
 A single pair of weakly-coupled harmonic detectors prepared in their ground states can be well approximated with the two-level model~\cite{PhysRevD.101.085017}; in particular, the leading order oscillator negativity is identical \cite{PhysRevD.79.085020}.
-Likewise, in the Supplemental Material we demonstrate that for a fixed detector gap, the negativity for a pair of local laser probes is determined by reduced density matrix elements of the same two-level form.
-The same reasoning used in the two-level case then leads to the conclusion that each pair of identical modes from the two local probes are entangled, with a negativity described by the pointlike limit of~\eqref{neg}.
-The entanglement can be systematically optimised \cite{PhysRevA.67.042314}, adding further direction for experimental parameter selection.